Three Types of Machine Learning

 You are now ready to create your Agent, which consists of the agent policy representation and the reinforcement learning training algorithm.
 Here is a breakdown of what you will need to do for each part:

-• Training algorithm: You will need to select the appropriate training algorithm.
+- Training algorithm: You must select the appropriate training algorithm.
 For example, most modern reinforcement learning algorithms use neural networks.

 5. Train and Validate the Agent